A Complete Look At One of the Most Underrated Ski Resorts in Vermont : Pico Mountain

 Pico Mountain Lift Tickets

 Meaning, if you purchase a lift ticket at Pico, it is only good at Pico.
 But, if you buy a ticket at Killington, then you can use it at both Killington and Pico.
-In my opinion, this is kind of slimy that this doesn’t work both ways.
 Anyhow, Pico really advocates for purchasing tickets online, also, everything at their venue is cashless.
 You can only buy lift tickets online at Pico’s website.
 Once you’ve made your purchase, you will get an email confirmation, that will have a barcode for you to scan at one of the kiosk windows at the base lodge.

 These kiosk windows are very easy to find, they are right at the base of the lodge as you walk from the parking lot.
 The windows also have huge signs saying, this is where you get your lift tickets.
 You can reuse this card for the full season and redeem it online for another day.
 Also, if you rent equipment then they do give you a discount on tickets.